 As an example when I was a C++ developer, I had a choice of being a freelancer in C++ but I opted to move to PHP and to vBulletin back then.

 In a job with some spare time at your bay can mean you may give time to evaluate career choice to be a freelancer.
 It can give you a clearer picture of what you hated the most in your current job.

-- Do you hate doing a job overall
+Do you hate doing a job overall or you hate

-- Or you hate working in the regular hours of 9 to 5.
+- Working in the regular hours of 9 to 5.

-- Or you hate the technology you are working in.
+- Hate the technology you are working in.

 I have seen many people even hate programming and are still doing the job of a developer.
-If you happen to be stuck in such cases, you need to know what you love.
+If you are stuck in such a scenario, you need to know what you love.

 It can be as simple as you love to design and not code.
-I have shared how bloggers can find the right niche for blogging but the exact same process can be applied to freelancing.
+I have shared how bloggers can find the right niche for blogging but the exact applies to niche freelancing.
 You have to list your hobbies and funnel down to something that you absolutely love.
 Once you find things you like and love, there will always be people on the Internet who will love to pay for it and you can build a freelancing business around it.